nikosarcevic/journals_tex_templates/README.md

 **This is a community effort to collect all journal TeX/LaTeX templates in one place.
 Everyone welcome to contribute!** :shipit:

 *DISCLAIMER: All descriptions copied from the respective pages.
 Claiming NO ownership, this is just a repository of what is publicly available.
-Also, please be aware that you should be able to submit your work in the format you like and the jouranl should do the formatting for you.
+Also, please be aware that you should be able to submit your work in the format you like and the journal should do the formatting for you.
 Allegedly.*

 ***